 Interviews | News | Articles

-Falguni Kothari is the author of unconventional love stories and kick-ass fantasy tales.
-Her four novels, most recently My Last Love Story, are all flavored by her South Asian heritage and expat experiences.
-An award-winning Indian Classical, Latin and Ballroom dancer, she currently spikes her endorphin levels with Zumba.
-She resides in New York with her family and pooch.
+Falguni Kothari is the author of "messy love stories" that are "perfect for book groups" and kick-ass fantasy tales.
+Her novels, most recently The Object of Your Affections, and short stories are all flavored by her South Asian heritage and expat experiences.
+An award-winning Indian Classical, Latin and Ballroom dancer, she resides in New York with her husband and belts out Karaoke in her spare time.

 Once upon a story...